Updated April 25, 2023

 2. Data Propagation

 It uses the application to duplicate the data from one location to another.
 It can be made possible in a dual way between source and client.
 Data propagation is supported by Enterprise data replication and Enterprise application integration.
-EAI manages application system sharing messages and is mostly executed in a real-time scenario.
+EAI manages application system sharing messages and is primarily executed in a real-time scenario.
 EDR transmits a huge amount of data between databases that are used to fetch and distribute data sharing between the resource and servers.

 3. Data Virtualization